 The thyroid gland located in the anterior neck secretes thyroid hormones.
 It is essential for multiple metabolic functions spanning almost every organ system.
-Hypothyroidism results from low levels of thyroid hormone, with varied etiology and manifestations.
-Treatment is with levothyroxine.
+Hypothyroidism results from low levels of thyroid hormone.
+It has varied etiology and manifestations.
+Clinicians treat hypothyroidism with levothyroxine.
 Untreated hypothyroidism increases morbidity and mortality.
-In this review, we discuss the etiology, clinical presentation, diagnosis, and management.
+This article reviews etiology, clinical presentation, diagnosis, and management of hypothyroidism.

 Other common causes of hypothyroidism are drugs such as amiodarone and lithium, thyroid radioactive iodine therapy or thyroid surgery, radiotherapy to head or neck area, and central hypothyroidism from neoplastic, infiltrative, inflammatory, or iatrogenic disorders of the pituitary or hypothalamus.